Independent Broadcasting Authority: Satellite broadcasting

-In the late 1980s the IBA was appointed as regulator and transmitter operator for the first DBS (direct broadcasting by satellite) service for the UK and awarded the franchise to BSB (British Satellite Broadcasting).
+In the late 1980s, the IBA was appointed as regulator and transmitter operator for the first DBS (direct broadcasting by satellite) service for the UK and awarded the franchise to British Satellite Broadcasting (BSB).
 A year before the launch of BSB, the rival Sky Television was able to launch an analogue service, and intended to overshadow BSB by leasing transponders from Société Européenne des Satellites' RCA Astro-built satellite, Astra 1A.
-BSB launched in early 1990 but just over six months after BSB's launch, Sky and BSB merged.
+BSB launched in early 1990, but just over six months after BSB's launch, Sky and BSB merged.

 Succession

 The IBA was disbanded as part of the Broadcasting Act 1990, being replaced on New Year's Day 1991 by the Independent Television Commission (ITC) (which also absorbed the Cable Authority), and the Radio Authority (RAu), which have since been merged with other regulators such as the Broadcasting Standards Commission (BSC) and Oftel (Office of Telecommunications) to form one regulator, Ofcom.
 All of the IBA's engineering function, except for a limited number of quality control engineers, was transferred to a newly set-up private company, National Transcommunications Limited (NTL), which continued to run the former IBA transmitter masts.
 These assets are now within the portfolio operated by Arqiva.
 In 2008 the IBA's extensive archive was lodged with the University of Bournemouth.

 The IBA's membership of the European Broadcasting Union was passed to United Kingdom Independent Broadcasting (UKIB).

-Such was the sense of purpose and camaraderie amongst former employees of the IBA that they still meet up near Winchester for an annual reunion in late January, typically boasting an attendance of over fifty.